chadstolper/DGLOs/README.md

 `disableStepping` removes the foward and backward buttons added to the page by `enableStepping`. `disableStepping` does nothing if those buttons are not on the page.

+### DGLOs Shape Classes
+DGLOs has five shape classes.
+Each are used to display data in different ways.
+## Node Shapes:
+Nodes do this
+# CircleGlyphShape:
+circleGlyphShape blah blah blah
+# LabelGlyphShape
+circleGlyphShape blah blah blah
-## DGLOs Objects?
+## Edge Shapes:
+Edges do that
+# RectGlyphShape
+circleGlyphShape blah blah blah
+# GestaltGlyphShape
+circleGlyphShape blah blah blah
+# SourceTargetGlyphShape
+circleGlyphShape blah blah blah

-so attropts, simattropts, all the shapes, etc.
+//so attropts, simattropts, all the shapes, etc.